shicks/ahep/site/modules/1886-the-story-of-the-statue-of-liberty/index.md

 ```metadata
 time: 10 minutes
 ```
+> The Statue of Liberty is a truly unforgettable sight -- a symbol of all that is America.

 Liberty was one of the most popular symbols of America long before the Statue of Liberty was conceived.
 All of our coins not only had the